-Try to arrange for at least two cars to arrive together and park next to each other.
+3. Arrive early to claim tailgate spots.
+Arrange for at least two cars to arrive together and park next to each other.
 When you get to the venue’s parking lot, call your fellow tailgaters and let them know where you’re located.
 Bring a few large, distinctive helium balloons to help friends find you easily in the crowd.

 For foods you want to keep warm, Rockcroks are a great solution.
 They’re made of a clay material that retains heat.
 Plus, they can go on the grill to warm up chili or meatballs.
-Transport your Rockcroks in Keep It Hot Cookware Sweaters to keep your food hot up to twice as long.
+Or, cook ahead of time and easily transport your warm dish to the event.

 Bring multiple coolers.
 One cooler should be designated specifically for meats.
-You’ll also want clearly labeled coolers for alcoholic and non-alcoholic drinks so everyone can find what they want quickly.
+Clearly label coolers for alcoholic and non-alcoholic drinks so everyone can find what they want quickly.

-If you’ll be grilling, make sure to have all your grilling tools ready.
+5. Bring your A-game grilling tools.
+If you’ll be grilling, have all your grill tools ready.
 Bring a small fire extinguisher and metal bucket with a lid to put out and store used coals safely.
 Here’s a quick checklist of additional game-day gear you’ll need: